Introduction: Tiny Studio on Wheels... Tasmania Australia. OUTDOOR STRUCTURES CONTEST ENTRANT.

 Step 9: Lime and Red ...

 Insides are lime with red features.
 Back of finished porthole has some arty red surrounds.
 Crossbrace shelf under window is to lock walls together.
-Up down direction window looks good and makes a modern look plus good to watch the cats outside.
+Vertical direction window on side wall looks good and makes a modern look plus good to watch the cats and world outside.
 Other windows up higher for more of a privacy feel.
 Plus lets walls have space for shelves easier.
 On half of inside back wall above bed, used 100 yo recycled painted baltic pine eaves boards.
 Looks like inside an old railway goods wagon!...
 A folly, but who cares?

 Step 10: Inside Specs..